Select Page

 david@knowyourdrugs.org

-On July 31, 2004, three weeks after starting the SSRI (selective serotonin reuptake inhibitor) antidepressant Paxil, I had a psychotic episode and took the life of my 11-year-old son, Ian, in Canada and was charged with first-degree murder.
+On July 31, 2004, shortly after I started taking Paxil, I had a psychotic episode and planned then calmly took the life of my 11-year-old son, Ian, in Canada and was charged with first-degree murder.
 I was judged not criminally responsible (insane) in September 2005 and sent to a forensic mental health centre.
 I received an absolute discharge in December 2009.